 The important thing now is for the student to write their ideas down on paper.
 Allotting the students a specific amount of time to complete their writing can effectively focus their minds on the task.
 Be sure to allocate time suited to the student’s age and general ability.

 By this stage, students will have completed adequate planning and preparation to fuel a complete draft of their information report by the end of the session.

-Of course, there will still be some further tweaking required to get that draft up to scratch – and that’s what the final session is all about.
+Of course, some further tweaking will still be required to get that draft up to scratch – and that’s what the final session is all about.